by Erasto Mpemba

 The first consignment of eager Africans has already embarked for US shores and is expected at Baltimore sometime this afternoon.
 Officials in Washington say the trans-Atlantic migration and employment scheme, the first of its kind ever, will operate on a voluntary basis to begin with.

-American Presidents traditionally devote their ‘lame duck’ years to projects that engage their personal passion but are unlikely to arouse opposition in Congress.
+It’s traditional for the US President to devote his ‘lame duck’ years to projects that engage his personal passion but are unlikely to arouse opposition in Congress.
 Barack Obama has embraced this custom with gusto: Africa Works is said to have been at the heart of his vision for the new American workplace for years.

 if it succeeds, ‘AfWorks’ would not only define Obama’s second term in office, but transform just about every aspect of US life—from the rural economy to the industrial landscape, even the makeup of the American people itself—forever.

-But it hasn’t always been smooth sailing.
-In an embarrassing open-mic incident on September 20, Rwandan President Paul Kagame groaned audibly as Obama took the lectern.
+But it hasn’t exactly been smooth sailing.
+In an embarrassing open-mic incident on September 20, Rwandan President Paul Kagame groaned audibly as Obama took the lectern to promote the scheme.

 “Great,” Mr Kagame was heard whispering to a colleague, “just what we need… another white man telling us how to run our country.”